-This new PGCE is designed for the new Curriculum for Wales 2022 and fits into the reform agenda for professional development of teachers.
+This PGCE is designed for the Curriculum for Wales and supports the reform agenda for the professional learning of teachers.

 You can follow one of two routes: the salaried route or the part-time route.
-Both routes include a mix of online and face-to-face sessions with mentors and practice tutors.
+Both routes include the same modules and are a mix of online and face-to-face sessions with mentors and practice tutors.

-Both routes comprise three modules.
-The first two modules are 30 credits each at level 6 (undergraduate) and the final module is 60 credits at Level 7 (postgraduate).
+Both routes comprise two modules.
+The first module is 60 credits at level 6 (undergraduate) and the second module is 60 credits at level 7 (postgraduate).

-All modules are compulsory, and you study them in the order specified.
+Both modules are compulsory, and you study them in the order specified, starting in October.

 To gain this qualification, you need 120 credits as follows:

-Each module involves academic study through online seminars led by your curriculum tutor; a period of school experience; and the submission of a portfolio of evidence that includes responses to academic tasks and reports from your school experience.
+Each module involves academic study through online seminars led by your curriculum tutor; a period of school experience; and submitting a portfolio of evidence that includes responses to academic tasks and reports from your school experience.
 From the start of your studies, you will engage with the medium of Welsh in a school context, building on your level at the start of the PGCE.

-You’ll move from introductory familiarisation in PGCE 1 to consolidation of your learning in PGCE 2 to autonomy of teaching practice in PGCE 3.
+You’ll move from familiarisation to consolidation of your learning in PGCE 1 and 2 to autonomy of teaching practice in PGCE 3.
 As you move through the modules, your understanding of the theories and concepts will progress.
-Your practical experience and assessments will also prepare you for your next module.
+Your practical experience and assessments will prepare you for your next module and help you progress towards meeting the Professional Standards for Teaching and Leadership in Wales.

-Teaching across all of the modules will be through a series of practice-focused strands.
+Teaching across the modules will be through a series of practice-focused strands.
 You’ll develop skills from the following:

 - Understanding learners